Global Living Community

 - Fall Retreat

-- The GLC begins the year with a weekend retreat off campus.
+- The GLC begins the year with a one day retreat off campus.
 Members get to know one another through interactive games, cultural exercises, and outdoor activities, as well as plan for community events and activities throughout the year.

 - Global Affairs Banquets (GAB)